-2. Culture is seen as a differentiator, but with gaps along the employee value proposition of respondents view culture as a differentiator for attracting and retaining talent.
+2. Culture is seen as a differentiator, but with gaps along the employee value proposition

 Despite being viewed as a valuable point of differentiation vis-à-vis employees, many companies lose steam when concretely applying culture across the entire employee value proposition.
 This is especially the case for processes related to remuneration, communication and separation.